zentryHQ/redpotion-contracts/docs/StandaloneStrategy.md

 ### Responsibility

-`StandaloneStrategyDeployer` is the **root deployer for standalone strategies** — a slimmed-down analog of [FundManagerDeployer](FundManagerDeployer.md).
+`StandaloneStrategyDeployer` is the **root deployer for standalone strategies** — a slimmed-down analog of [FundManagerDeployer](FundManagerDeployer.md), deployed on each **strategy chain** (the chains where funds execute remotely, without the rest of the protocol stack).
 It owns a single [Factory](Factory.md) that stamps out `StandaloneStrategy` proxies, and keeps a registry of everything it deployed.

 It has its own `ACLModule` access control (independent of any fund).